Securing Windows server VMs: MFA without the overhead

 Virtualization is one of the foundations of modern IT, but it is not without its security challenges.
 The first problem is the sheer volume of virtualized servers (virtual machines, or VMs) admins must now defend, which creates a constantly expanding attack surface for criminals to aim at.

 To stay secure, organizations need strong access controls.
 Multi-factor authentication (MFA) and contextual access control policies are a must.
-In a Windows environment, IT teams do this either by applying Active Directory (AD) admin policies or by doing the same through Microsoft’s cloud identity and access management (IAM) platform Entra ID (formerly Azure AD).

 The challenge of implementing MFA for VMs

-MFA isn’t baked into virtual server infrastructure.
-It’s always an extra layer.
-How these are implemented depends on whether the organization is predominantly on-premise, has migrated to Entra ID, or has adopted some hybrid combination of the two.
+How IT teams implement strong access controls depends on whether the organization is predominantly on-prem, has migrated to Entra ID, or has adopted some hybrid combination of the two.

-What matters most when implementing MFA is not to end up spending money on time-absorbing additional infrastructure if that can be avoided.
-At the same time, the authentication system must support MFA across multiple types of Windows VMs, including those in the cloud as well as on-premises.
+The authentication system must support MFA across multiple types of Windows VMs, including those in the cloud as well as on-premises.

-The authentication dilemma: today’s VMs can be anywhere
+The authentication dilemma: Today’s VMs can be anywhere

 Originally, a server was a physical machine running a single OS on dedicated hardware.
 Today, for reasons of scale and efficiency, almost all servers run on VMs in which multiple copies of the OS are run on the same hardware.
 Clustering allows multiple VMs to be run together as single logical units, with workload distributed using load balancing.